 The Annual Governance Statement (AGS) is also published in conjunction with the Statement of Accounts.
-In England, the preparation and publication of the statement is in accordance with the CIPFA/SOLACE publication 'Delivering good governance in Local Government framework' and is necessary to meet the statutory requirement set out in Regulation 4 of the Accounts and Audit (England) Regulations 2011.
+In England, the preparation and publication of the statement is in accordance with the CIPFA/SOLACE publication 'Delivering good governance in Local Government framework' and is necessary to meet the statutory requirement set out in Regulation 4 of the Accounts and Audit (England) Regulations 2011 and does not form part of the annual financial statements.